Nekos4Lyfe/TokenMixer/README.md

 ![Step_7](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/addde7b4-262c-46bf-bb49-8c2f59df0532)

-This is what the UI looks like
+This is what the UI looks like.
+You are now ready to use the TokenMixer.

+## Minitokenizer

 ![Step_8](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/30b42860-2d3d-44b5-977d-341fde9fdf1c)